hahnavi/komandan/README.md

   - `address`: the IP address or hostname of the target server.
   - `port`: the SSH port to use for the connection (default is 22).
   - `user`: the username to use for authentication.
-  - `private_key_path`: the path to the private key file for authentication.
+  - `private_key_file`: the path to the private key file for authentication.
+  - `private_key_pass`: the passphrase for the private key file for authentication.
+  - `password`: the password to use for authentication if no private key is provided.
 - `task`: a table that contains the following fields:
   - `name`: a string that describes the task.
 It is used for logging purposes. (optional)
   - `module`: a table that contains the module to be executed and its arguments.
+  - `ignore_exit_code`: a boolean that indicates whether to ignore the exit code of the task.
+If `true`, the script will continue even if the task returns a non-zero exit code. (default is `false`)

 This function will execute the module on the target server and return the results:
 - `stdout`: a string that contains the standard output of the module.